- Spiritual Development

 Where can I buy textbooks?

 Beginning in fall of 2018, all freshmen and new transfer undergraduate students on the main ENC campus qualify to receive their rental textbooks for their residential undergraduate classes included as part of their tuition.
-Students are opted-in to receive all of their textbooks, including consumable items like workbooks and online codes.
+Students are opted-in to receive all textbooks, including consumable items like workbooks and online codes.
 For more information on the textbook program, visit the Tree of Life Textbook Portal at http://enc.treeoflifebooks.com.
 You can login using your ENC credentials as the semester approaches to see your book orders.
 Books will be delivered to the residence halls for residential students.
 Commuting students will be able to pickup their textbooks from the campus store.

 How will my AP or previous college/university coursework transfer?